holochain/docs-pages/src/pages/get-started/index.md

 ```
 :::

-The scaffolding tool can add zome and UI functions for updating and deleting entries.
-In this case, we want authors to be able to update posts, but not delete them, so let's use the arrow keys and the spacebar to ensure that Update has a check and that Delete does not.
+The scaffolding tool can add zome and UI functions for updating and deleting entries of this type.
+In this case, we want authors to be able to update posts, but not delete them, so use the arrow keys and the spacebar to ensure that `Update` has a check and `Delete` does not.
 It should look like this:

 ::: output-block
 ```text